-Each camp has an acting Pediatric Endocrinologist as a Medical Director on site.
+Each camp has a Pediatric Endocrinologist as a Medical Director on site.
 Setebaid has attracted some of the best and brightest minds, the same diabetes experts pediatricians contact when they need assistance, to camp from various locations including:

 - The Children’s Hospital of Philadelphia (CHOP) Diabetes Center

 - The Hospital of the University of Pennsylvania

 - PennState University Children’s Hospital Department of Endocrinology

 - University of Pennsylvania Perelman School of Medicine